C Line (Los Angeles Metro)

-The C Line (formerly the Green Line from 1995 to 2020) is a 17.8 mi light rail line running between Redondo Beach and Norwalk within Los Angeles County.
-It is one of seven lines forming the Los Angeles Metro Rail system and opened on August 12, 1995.
-Along the route, the line serves the cities of Downey, El Segundo, Hawthorne, Norwalk and Lynwood, the Los Angeles community of Westchester, and several unincorporated communities in the South Los Angeles region including Athens, Del Aire, and Willowbrook.
-A free shuttle bus to Los Angeles International Airport (LAX) is available at the line's Aviation/LAX station.
+The C Line (formerly the Green Line from 1995 to 2020) is a 17.8 mi light rail line running between the Los Angeles neighborhood of Westchester and the city of Norwalk in southwestern Los Angeles County, California.
+It is one of six lines forming the Los Angeles Metro Rail system and opened on August 12, 1995.
+Along the route, the line also serves the cities of Downey, Hawthorne, and Lynwood, as well as several unincorporated communities in the South Los Angeles region including Athens, Del Aire, and Willowbrook.
+For a majority of its route, east of Los Angeles International Airport (LAX), the C Line runs within the median strip of Interstate 105.

-The fully grade-separated route (essentially a light metro) runs mainly in the median of the Century Freeway (Interstate 105) for its eastern portion and on an elevated viaduct for its western portion.

-A connection between the K Line and the current C Line is currently under construction and is scheduled to enter service in 2023.
-The two lines will be integrated, and services realigned at that time, although the service pattern has yet to be determined.
+As part of service changes implemented on November 3, 2024, in preparation for the opening of the LAX/Metro Transit Center, the C Line was redirected from its previous alignment west of Aviation/Imperial station to a new temporary western terminus at Aviation/Century station.
+The LAX/Metro Transit Center opened on June 6, 2025, becoming the C Line's new permanent western terminus.